 Settling the Transaction

 The National Automated Clearinghouse Association sets the rules for settling ACH payments, or in other words, completing ACH transactions to their conclusion and properly debiting and crediting the appropriate bank accounts.
-NACHA requires that the paying account be debited by the following business day.
+The NACHA requires that the paying account be debited by the following business day.
 Payment must be credited to the recipient within two business days.
-While the ACH payment is being processed, the accounts to be debited and credited may both show the transaction as a Pending ACH Payment.
+While the ACH payment is being processed, the accounts to be debited and credited may both show the transaction as a pending ACH payment.